pretix/pretix/doc/admin/config.rst

     disable this feature.
 Defaults to ``on``.

 ``audit_comments``
-    Enables or disables nagging admin users for leaving comments on their sessions for auditability.
+    Enables or disables nagging staff users for leaving comments on their sessions for auditability.
     Defaults to ``off``.